 electron mass1 / radial distance, 1.861432 x 10+05 (M relative /L absolute)

 electron charge2 / radial distance, 5.245406 x 10-03 (Q2 relative /L absolute)

 their independence from specific measurement systems could not be demonstrated satisfactorily.
 That is to the extent and in the manner as would be liked by any engineer or scientist.
 Ultimately a re-examination of the entire analytical setup and the assumptions underlying the demonstrations was needed.

 1 The numerical values of the two physical constants above (Me-rel / Labs and Q2e-rel / Labs) with their specified units are indisputably valid for a specific category of measurement systems.

 2 The algebraic approaches and the material learned in Analyses of Measurement Systems I & II are likewise valid and valuable.

 3 The failure of the efforts in System Analysis II lies with the comparator measurement system which was being used, not with the objectives nor the approaches.

 4 As hinted at in Measurement Systems Bases, Section 3.4, and in Analyses of Measurement Systems II, the problems stemmed from the measurement systems.
 These had behind the scenes conceptual stories that were discussed at length in Measurement Systems Bases.
 By their choices of measurement systems, intelligent beings had overlaid various conceptual narratives upon physical reality.
-Further as will be seen in this report very shortly, different measurement systems contain different stories so as to make some of them incompatible with each other and with this work.
+Further as will be seen in this report, different measurement systems contain different stories so as to make some of them incompatible with each other and with this work.